-To use the JDBC interface to access the jConnect driver, use jConnect Version 4.2 or higher or jConnect Version 5.2 or higher.
+To use the JDBC interface to access the jConnect driver, use jConnect Version 4.2 or higher.
 For information on jConnect, see your Sybase documentation.

 To use the JDBC interface to access the Oracle JDBC driver, use Oracle 8 JDBC driver Version 8.0.4 or higher.
 For information on the Oracle JDBC driver, see your Oracle documentation.